kermitbravo/Election_Analysis/README.md

 ```
 This could be leveraged to calculate the results of ANY election.
 We could make the code more generic to obtain the name of the "County", "State" or "Country" from the name of the file or from the header row of the file instead of "hard-coding" it into our print statements to make this more reusable as long as the file structure remains the same.

-Similarly, we were able to reuse the logic to write to a file using the same file_save path with a "write / w" option just by including the write function in two separate occasions:
+Similarly, we were able to reuse the logic to write to a file using the same file_save path with a "write / w" option just by including the write function in two separate occasions, if needed we could separate the output of the two analysis by leveraging two different files and adding an additional with open(file_to_save2,"w") as txt_file2 statement.

 ```python
 # Save the results to our text file.